flo-at/minmon/doc/check.md

 # Check
 Besides the generic options, each check has alarms attached to it.
 Some of the type-specific options go into the check's section, some into the sections of the alarms - as listed below.
+A single check can generate data for one or more "IDs", e.g. mountpoints.
+Each alarm is instantiated for every ID.

 ## Generic options
 | name | example | optional | default |